French roadmap sets blistering pace for Lebanon to change course | Law-Order

 The French presidency and Foreign Ministry did not immediately respond to a request for comment.
 Within 15 days of taking office, Lebanon's new government should have set out a timeframe for IMF talks, the draft says.

 Mustapha Adib, the former ambassador to Germany, was designated prime minister hours before Macron arrived.
-Before taking up the post, he must secure approval for his cabinet, which usually takes months.
-Macron set a two-week deadline.
+Before taking up the post, he must form a cabinet, which usually takes months.
+Macron said politicians agreed to do this in two weeks.
 "The challenges are overwhelming and cannot bear delay," Adib said after meeting politicians on Wednesday.

 'SET OF SPOILS' Lebanon's talks with the IMF were launched in May but stalled in July as the government argued with the political parties and banks about the scale of losses in the banking system, which had largely funded a mountain of public debt.

-Mohanad Hage Ali of the Carnegie Middle East Center said the reforms would be a challenge for the political elite as it would make it tough to finance their networks of influence.
+Mohanad Hage Ali of the Carnegie Middle East Center said the reforms would be difficult for the political elite as they would make it tough to finance their networks of influence.
 "It shifts politics from the old regime, which looks at public services as a set of spoils, into a new economy in which the old practices cannot go on," he said.

-But a senior political source said parties were making some concessions, partly due to French pressure.
+But a senior political source said there were signs of concessions, partly due to French pressure.
 "It is ambitious but with (Macron) coaching Lebanon, it might work," the source said.
-While Macron has led international diplomacy on Lebanon, other powers still have considerable sway, such as Iran via its ally the heavily armed Muslim Shi'ite party Hezbollah.
+While Macron has led international diplomacy on Lebanon, other powers still have considerable sway, such as Iran via its ally the heavily armed Lebanese Shi'ite group Hezbollah.

 Saudi Arabia, Iran's regional rival, has exercised influence over Lebanon's Sunnis and the United States, which lists Hezbollah as a terrorist group, is a major donor.
 Hezbollah official Mahmoud Qamati told Hezbollah's al-Manar TV he saw regional and international cooperation over Lebanon.
 "Therefore this is an opportunity for this government to solve some of the crises at least, if not all of them," he said.